lizardman301/Lizard-bot-rsf/doc/bot_commands.md

 # Indepth Guide to botcommands
-This is an extension of the original short list on the [main Github page](https://github.com/lizardman301/Lizard-bot-rsf), to go more in depth on how each command is functioned.
+This is an extension of the original short list on the [main Github page](https://github.com/lizardman301/Lizard-bot-rsf).
+The purpose of this extension is to go more in depth on how each command can be used.
-If a command is followed by arguments, `<argument>` will indicated a mandatory argument while `[argument]` will indicate an optional argumetn.
+If a command is followed by arguments, `<argument>` will indicated a mandatory argument while `[argument]` will indicate an optional argument.
 If a command is restricted, it can only be used by people who have the assigned botrole.
 Shorter names for commands will be listed with shortcuts.
 All commands will assume the prefix of `!` is used.